acoupi/acoupi/docs/howtoguide/programs.md

 ```

 - `get_output_cleaners`: Override this method to define a list of output cleaners that will be applied to the model's raw output to clean it up or extract relevant information.
+    By default, a single cleaner is included: a threshold cleaner.
+    This cleaner removes all detections with a confidence score below a specified threshold.
+    This threshold is configurable via the detections.
+    threshold field in your DetectionProgramConfiguration, enabling you to fine-tune the sensitivity of your detection program at deployment time.
+    You can override this method to add or customize output cleaners according to your specific needs.

 - `get_processing_filters`: Override this method to define a list of processing filters that will be applied to each recording before it is processed by the model.
     These filters determine whether a recording should be processed at all.